I finally had a second, successful, attempt at Sieve

 Google Speech Recognition worked well enough not to set up the others.
 I also

-but it was both slower
+tried out whisper but it was both slower

 and less accurate than the Google API.